 Then press about 2/3 of the mixture into a pan.
 The rest will be used for the crumb topping over the fresh strawberries.

-Lemon Strawberry Crumb Bars
+- Strawberry Rhubarb Crumb Bars

-- 3 cups (375g) all-purpose flour (spoon & leveled)
+- 3 cups (375g) all-purpose flour (spooned & leveled)

 - 1 teaspoon baking powder